dmbarbour/glas/docs/GrammarLogicProg.md

 We could introduce annotations on methods that assign heuristic scores based on their inputs or results.
 The glas system could use these scores to guide non-deterministic search where fair choice is not required.

-### Lazy Evaluation?
-Flexible.
+### Flexible Evaluation Order

+Method calls in grammar-logic are opportunistic in terms of computation order, constrained only by dataflow.
+But we could support some performance and analysis hints representing programmer intentions, e.g. annotate subprograms as eager, parallel, or lazy.

-As an optimization tactic, lazy evaluation is a good fit for grammar-logic and functional programming.
-I could potentially support a few annotations within the language to guide laziness.
-But I'd prefer to avoid lazy evaluation semantics.
-No lazy fixpoints ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot), for example.
-And preferably no reasoning about `_|_` in context of laziness.
+Lazy evaluation is a good fit for grammar-logic and functional programming, at least for pure functions.
+Effectful functions would effectively be eager until they're finished writing requests.
+However, I'd prefer to avoid lazy evaluation semantics: no lazy fixpoints ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot), no divergence semantics.
+In general, computation should be opportunistic, i.e. anything that can be computed is computed, and any specific tactic is an optimization.

-### Module Structure

-A grammar-logic module will compile into a structure such as:

-        g:(def:(app:gram:(...), MoreDefs),  MetaData)

-Currently, it is mostly just a dictionary.
-Aside from grammars, we might introduce definition types for rename rules, or name sets for efficient export and import, etc..
-Perhaps even macros, in the future.
-The module may have some module-level metadata and annotations, e.g. to record a secure hash of the original text, or top-level comments.
-The 'g' header can help distinguish and integrate multiple module types in the future.

-Within the module, we'll support imports.
-Imports can be understood as a form of inheritance, and we could support multiple inheritance with simple unification semantics (it's much easier in this context).
-We could also support references to 'prior foo' and similar at the grammar level.
-We can support qualified imports, where a definition is another 'g' type.

-Modules and grammars can be statically referenced as data from within a method.
-This might use a syntax such as `quote-def foo` versus `quote-module foo`.

-When interpreted as a program, we'll assume the 'main' method of the 'app' module is our entry.

 ### Extensible Syntax?
 Defer.